JuliaPy/PyCall.jl/README.md

 * Python objects that you create in functions called *after* the module is loaded are always safe.

 * If you want to store a Python object in a global variable that is initialized automatically when the module is loaded, then initialize the variable in your module's `__init__` function.
-For a type-safe global constant, initialize the constant to `PyNull()` at the top level, and then use the `copy!` function in your module's `__init__` function to mutate it to its actual value.
+For a type-stable global constant, initialize the constant to `PyNull()` at the top level, and then use the `copy!` function in your module's `__init__` function to mutate it to its actual value.

 For example, suppose your module uses the `scipy.optimize` module, and you want to load this module when your module is loaded and store it in a global constant `scipy_opt`.
 You could do: